-There are several ways of accessing the Task Manager in Windows 8.
-One method is to right-click on the Taskbar and select Task Manager from the popup window.
+There are several ways of accessing the Task Manager.
+Perhaps the easiest is to right-click any open space on the taskbar, and then select “Task Manager” from the context menu.

-Initially, the Task Manager automatically opens in compact mode, only listing what programs are running.
-To access the additional features of Task Manager, click the down arrow button next to More details.
+If it’s the first time you’ve ever opened Task Manager, it automatically opens in compact mode—listing only what programs are running.
+To access the additional features of Task Manager, click the down arrow button next to “More Details.”

-You can also select the program and click the Disable button at the bottom of the dialog box.
+You can also select the app and click the “Disable button” at the bottom right of the window.